Columbia Zone

 John Day Pool:

 Closed for retention.
-Weekly checking showed six over-legal sized sturgeon released for one boat (six anglers).
+Weekly checking showed three legal sized and nine over-legal sized sturgeon released for two boats (seven anglers).

 Walleye